Listinlist/.github/profile/README.md

 ## Overview

-A smart note-taking application for collaboration and knowledge-sharing in an endless space environment.
+A smart note-sharing application for collaborative knowledge exchange in an endless space environment.